Estimated reading time: 4 minutes

 Attention!
-The image URL must always end in .jpg, .png, .gif.
-If you're using a hosting service and the URL doesn't have the proper extension, try clicking with the right button and opening the image in a new tab.
+The image URL must always end in a valid image extension (.jpg, .png, .gif.).
+If you're using a hosting service and the URL doesn't have the proper extension, try clicking on it with the right mouse button to copy the image URL or open the image in a new tab.

-The maximum image width within email templates is 536px.
-If you add any image that's wider than that, it will be resized to fit the width limits.
+The maximum image width supported in email templates is 536px.
+If you add any image that's wider than that, it may distort the email layout.

 You can add a centralized image by simply combining style and image tags:

 Here's how it looks like in the email template: